 A Fragile X Research and Humanitarian Project of the UC Davis MIND Institute

-In 2013, researchers at the internationally respected UC Davis MIND Institute formed a collaboration with scientists at the Universidad del Valle in Cali to investigate the high incidence of fragile X-associated disorders in one region, the Valle del Cauca District in Colombia, South America.
-The collaboration aims to advance fragile X research and benefit individuals with fragile X-associated disorders in the United States and around the world by focusing on the recently identified fragile X hotspot in the South American nation.
+In 2013, researchers at the internationally respected UC Davis MIND Institute formed a collaboration with scientists at the Universidad del Valle in Cali to investigate the high incidence of fragile X in one region, the Valle del Cauca District in Colombia, South America.
+The collaboration aims to advance fragile X research and benefit individuals with fragile X in the United States and around the world by focusing on the recently identified fragile X hotspot in the South American nation.
 A site visit in 2013 and a follow-up visit in 2016 have proven very beneficial.

 2013 site visit: Solving a medical mystery

 In November 2013 fragile X researchers led by MIND Institute Medical Director Randi Hagerman visited the Valle del Cauca District and the small town of Ricaurte, Colombia, which for years has been known to have a very high prevalence of individuals with intellectual disability.
 Hagerman and her team from the Fragile X Research and Treatment Program tested many of Ricaurte’s residents, using a blood-spot test developed by Flora Tassone, UC Davis professor of biochemistry and molecular medicine.
 Conducted in partnership with Colombian scientists, the testing found a very high incidence of fragile X related mutations among the population — the reason for the region’s very high levels of intellectual disability and the solution to a decades-old medical mystery.